promised-ai/redpoll-website/content/blog/errors-in-uci-ai4i2020.md

 | 1493 | OSF | 50.205087 | 0 | 0 |

-The above table shown the inconsitency metric as `ic`.
-The important thing is that more inconsistency means more likely and error.
-You can see the steep falloff.
+The above table shows the inconsistency metric as `ic`.
+The important thing is that more inconsistency means more likely an error.
+You can see the steep falloff in `ic` from top to bottom.
 Interestingly there are two cells from record `9016` in the top five errors.
-Let's ask plover to explain whcih features are responsible for `TWF`'s high inconsistency on record `9016`.
+Let's ask plover to explain which features are responsible for `TWF`'s high inconsistency on record `9016`.

 ```python
 plvr.explain(row="9016", col="TWF")